 Sasha received her bachelor’s degree in psychology from the University of Utah with a minor in human development and family services.
 After the birth of her first child, she became a passionate advocate for postpartum women and began studying Perinatal Mood and Anxiety Disorders including postpartum depression and anxiety.
 This passion drove her to switch her major to social work.
-She is currently pursuing her master’s degree in social work at Utah Valley University and is excited to work with Reach Counseling creating and implementing the Intensive Outpatient Program for postpartum women.
+Sasha graduated with a master’s degree in social work at Utah Valley University and is excited to work with Reach Counseling creating and implementing the Intensive Outpatient Program for postpartum women.

-Chelsey Merchant is working towards her MSW at the University of Utah.
-She received her undergraduate degree in Psychology from the University of Utah.
+Chelsey received her undergraduate degree in Psychology and her Masters in Social Work from the University of Utah.
 Chelsey has worked with children, youth, and families in the foster care system as well as teenagers in residential treatment and adults in outpatient therapy.
+Chelsey enjoys working with individuals struggling with issues regarding faith transition.
 When working with clients, Chelsey likes to use techniques from Cognitive Behavioral Therapy and mindfulness practices such as meditation and deep breathing.

 Natalie Smart, Office Manager, Billing & Scheduling